indicates a term originated by Jack Martin Leith.

 Badwill

 If goodwill is an asset, then badwill is a liability.
-Badwill comes about when customers or other beneficiary set members make public their experience of anti-value generated by the enterprise.
+Badwill comes about when customers or other beneficiaries (past, present and potential) make public their experience of anti-value generated by the enterprise.
 Badwill can play out in the form of decreased revenue, loss of clients or suppliers, loss of market share, or damaged reputation—sometimes so great that it brings about the demise of the enterprise.

 Beneficiary